Here at Quotacy we make it easy for you to research, compare, and buy life insurance right from the comfort of your own home.

 The second main factor in determining the cost of life insurance is how healthy an applicant is.
 If you’re a healthy individual, your chances of dying soon are pretty low.
 Again, life insurance companies will raise the premiums if they are taking a risk in insuring an applicant.
 Health conditions an applicant may have could be deemed risky, depending on the situation.

-The average 45-year-old male has a 60.3% chance of developing heart disease in his lifetime.
 With heart disease being the leading killer of Americans, you know life insurance companies are going to take heart disease very seriously when determining the cost of life insurance.

 So, if you’re a 30-year-old male and do not have heart disease, consider purchasing life insurance now.
 Even if you develop heart disease, you will already have locked in your low rates and will have peace of mind knowing your loved ones will be financially secure.